mushogenshin/mshgsh-zola-site/content/ue_cpp/exercise-1.md

 #include "HAL/PlatformFilemanager.h"
     // --snip--

-    // DO NOT use this if you want nested folders, as it doesn't
+    // DO NOT use this if you want nested folders, as it doesn't allow
-    // allow creating directories recursively, so it will fail on Windows:
+    // creating directories recursively, so this will fail on Windows:
     // IPlatformFile& PlatformFile = FPlatformFileManager::Get().GetPlatformFile();

     // Use this instead:
     IFileManager& FileManager = IFileManager::Get();
-    // So that we can pass `true` to the `Tree` argument of this `MakeDirectory` method:
+    // so that we can pass `true` to the `Tree` argument
+    // of this `MakeDirectory` method:
     FileManager.MakeDirectory(*FolderPath, true);

 ```